 Innovation Norway (www.eeagrants.org; www.norwaygrants-greeninnovation.no) is a financing line of the Norwegian Government open in order to develop in Romania a series of projects dedicated to increasing competitiveness of the green economy, developing environmentally friendly technologies, creating jobs within the green industry and encouraging entrepreneurship in this field.

-The main goal of this project was the improvement of collection rates for recyclable waste and the reduction of the negative impact on the environment, especially for the waste of electrical and electronic equipment (WEEE).
+The empty hand of this project was the improvement of collection rates for recyclable waste and the reduction of the negative impact on the environment, especially for the waste of electrical and electronic equipment (WEEE).
 The main planned result of the project is the building of a Municipal Waste Collection Center, for the collection of waste generated in the homes of the citizens of Iasi.
-This Center aims to become a local solution for Iasi and an example of best practices at national level.
+This Center aims to become a local solution for Iasi and an example of best practices at the national level.
 The need for such an amenity dedicated to the citizens is generated by:

 - Low national collection rates for WEEE, recyclable waste;